 We are part of the Oregon Community Food Systems Network, the National Healthy Soils Policy Network, National Sustainable Agriculture Coalition and the Pacific Northwest Chapter of the Western Cover Crop Council.

-Building a Collaborative, Inclusive, Producer Driven Network
+Building a Collaborative, Inclusive, Producer Centered Network

 We are connecting policy, research, education, and the work of farmers and ranchers on the ground so they work together.
 We are investing in building relationships with the organizations, agencies and individuals interested in farming for climate resilience.
 It is also critical that we create a network that is multicultural and inclusive as we move forward.